Our Board provide us with guidance and direction and makes sure we’re working, developing and growing in accordance with

 I started with Into Work as a Specialist Employment Adviser in 2005 progressing to a Service Team Leaders in 2014.
 In 2018 I became a Service Delivery Manager.
-Since starting I have supported people with all disabilities and health conditions, focusing for a few years on the support of those with Acquired Brain Injury.
+Since starting I have supported disabled people and those with long-term health conditions, focusing for a few years on the support of those with Acquired Brain Injury.
 I now manage advisers in Edinburgh, East Lothian and Midlothian as well as Into Work’s Welfare Rights Officer.
 Into Work is my first voluntary sector employer.
 Prior to this I worked in the private sector as a Recruitment Consultant in Edinburgh for 8 years and I have also worked in a client-facing public sector role with East Lothian Council.

 I’ve have worked in the supported employment arena for over 26 years, mostly in the voluntary sector but have also worked as a Vocational Rehabilitation Consultant within the private sector for a 4-year period specialising in severe injury cases.
 I joined Into Work in 2000.
 I was instrumental in setting up our dedicated service for clients on the autistic spectrum.
-I have extensive experience of taking a holistic approach to supporting people with a wide variety of disabilities and health conditions.
+I have extensive experience of taking a holistic approach to supporting disabled people and those with a wide variety of health conditions.
 I also manage our Project Search sites within the NHS and the City of Edinburgh Council.
 I currently manage a team of Employment Advisers in our Edinburgh office.

 Employment Advisers (Edinburgh)

 We have 7 Employment Advisers based at our HQ at Albion Road in Edinburgh – in no particular order, Islay, David, Matt, Lee, Brian, Ross and Laura.